-- C. Group plants with similar water needs, and position them in appropriate habitat conditions, paying attention to sun exposure, soil conditions, size of planting area, and slope of the ground; - D. Strive to produce mulch and compost from plant debris located on-site; - E. Sustain a mulch covering of at least two inches in order to protect soil; - F. Limit the disturbance of existing vegetation and topography when installing new landscaping because those plants have root systems that are more sustainable and require less maintenance; - G. Select regionally adapted turf species to minimize irrigation requirements, maintain at a clear distance from trees to prevent weed-eater damage to the tree, and attempt to minimize turf area to reduce watering requirements; - H. Develop an irrigation plan that distributes the appropriate amount of water to each established zone, and inspect the system annually to confirm efficiency; - I. Hire landscaping companies that are experienced in environmentally sustainable landscaping practices and trained in the use and application of Integrated Pest Management.
+- C. Group plants with similar water needs, and position them in appropriate habitat conditions, paying attention to sun exposure, soil conditions, size of planting area, and slope of the ground; - D. Sustain a mulch covering of at least two inches in planted beds and tree saucers in order to protect soil; - E. Strive to produce and install mulch and compost from plant debris located on-site; - F. Limit the disturbance of existing vegetation and topography when installing new landscaping because those plants have root systems that are more sustainable and require less maintenance; - G. Select regionally adapted turf species to minimize irrigation requirements, maintain at a clear distance from trees to prevent weed-eater damage to the tree, and attempt to minimize turf area to reduce watering requirements; - H. Develop an irrigation plan that distributes the appropriate amount of water to each established zone, and inspect the system annually to confirm efficiency; - I. Hire landscaping companies that are experienced in environmentally sustainable landscaping practices and trained in the execution and administration of Integrated Pest Management.